rust-embedded/book/src/concurrency/index.md

 an `&Option<&GPIOA>` with `as_ref()`, which we can finally `unwrap()` to obtain the `&GPIOA` which lets us modify the peripheral.

-If we need a mutable reference to shared resource, then `borrow_mut` and `deref_mut` should be used instead.
-The following example makes use of mutable reference TIM2 timer.
+If we need a mutable references to shared resources, then `borrow_mut` and `deref_mut` should be used instead.
+The following code shows an example using the TIM2 timer.

 ```rust,ignore
 use core::cell::RefCell;